1 9 5 5 – 1 9 5 8 (USA)

 In its first year, the show rocketed past I Love Lucy to become a national pastime.
 Over the next seasons, if and when the ratings started to dip, producers took the cap off the prize money possibilities so that contestants could win more than the usual $64,000.
 And the greatest players could always play on the show’s even bigger money companion, called The $64,000 Challenge.

-The $64,000 Question set the precedent for shows like Twenty-One, Question, Challenge, The Big Surprise, and Dotto.
+The $64,000 Question set the precedent for shows like Challenge, Twenty-One, The Big Surprise and Dotto.
 But when evidence of game rigging on several programmes erupted into the quiz show scandal of 1958, most of the big money shows were taken off the air, whether any cheating was ever uncovered or not.

 Though no malfeasance was associated with the beloved $64,000 Question, it went the way of the others.